The 10 Best Swimming Beaches in Kauai, Hawaii

 TripAdvisor reviews of Kalapaki Beach

-Did we hit your top 10 beaches in Kauai?
+What’s your favorite beach?
 Where do you like to go for a beach day on this Hawaiian island?

-You can let us know in the Comments section below.
+You can let us know (and see other readers’ comments too) below.

 Our top travel tips and resources